 How to: Get References to the DTE and DTE2 Objects

 In Visual Studio 2013, add-ins are deprecated.
 We recommend that you upgrade your add-ins to VSPackage extensions.
-For more information, see How to: Convert an Add-in to a VSPackage.
+For more information, see FAQ: Converting Add-ins to VSPackage Extensions.

 In the EnvDTE assembly, the DTE object represents the Visual Studio integrated development environment (IDE) and is the highest-level object in the automation-model hierarchy.
 To gain access to the core automation model, an automation application must have a reference to this object.